 Hurricanes are among the most powerful severe weather events found in nature.
-These fearsome storm systems can originate in any ocean – Atlantic, Pacific or Caribbean – and pack a punch of 150-170 mph winds.
-And when they hit land, they can spawn tornadoes, tropical storms, torrential rain, flooding, landslides and substantial destruction in general.
-So, it’s never too early to think about hurricane preparedness – and how you can protect your family, home, property and business.
-Here are some essential hurricane safety tips to help you prepare for a hurricane.
+These fearsome storm systems can pack a punch, with the strongest producing wind speeds of 150-170 mph or higher.
+When they hit land, they can cause catastrophic destruction.1 This is why it’s never too early to think about hurricane preparedness and how you can protect your family, home, property, and business.
+Here are some essential hurricane safety tips to help you prepare.

 Before a hurricane

 If conditions are right for a hurricane in your area, this is how you can prepare:

 - Stay tuned to local radio, official news and/or community websites, and TV for warnings, safety announcements or instructions.

 - Have a bag ready and plan your evacuation route so you’re prepared if leaving the area becomes necessary.

 - Stock up on emergency supplies but be aware others will need supplies, too.

 - Reinforce the outside of your home, particularly doors, windows, walls and roofs.

 - Move anything inside that could become flying debris in high winds, but only if there’s enough time and it’s safe to do so.

 - Anchor outdoor items that are unsafe to bring inside, such as fuel tanks.